Beyond Gaze Points: Augmenting Eye Movement with Brainwave Data for Multimodal User Authentication in Extended Reality: Authentication Architecture

-In order to authenticate subjects, we need to extract essential information unique to each individual from biometric signals, which often contain noise.
-We used twin neural network with triplet loss function as the core of the feature extraction module.
+To authenticate subjects, we extract unique individual information from eye movement and brainwave signals, which often include noise.
+We employed a Twin Neural Network (TNN) with a triplet loss function as the core of our feature extraction module.
+A TNN is a specialized neural network architecture consisting of two or more identical sub-networks connected in parallel.
+The triplet loss function ensures that embeddings from the same identity are close, while embeddings from different identities are far apart ~\cite{schroff2015facenet}.
 The triplet loss function \( L \) is expressed as the Euclidean distance:

 Here, \( f \) denotes an embedding, \( A \) represents an anchor input, \( P \) is a positive input (sample for the same subject as \( A \)), and \( N \) is a negative input from a different subject.
 The parameter \( \alpha \) serves as a margin that enforces a minimum level of dissimilarity between positive and negative pairs, thereby enhancing the differentiation of samples.
 The objective is to minimize: